jonuy/poopscape/server/README.md

 - lat (required) - Latitude of the location
 - long (required) - Longitude of the location

 #### Reviews

+_WIP_

 #### Users

+##### POST /users/new

+Creates a new user.

+Parameters:
+- fname (required) - User first name
+- linit (required) - User last initial
+- email (required) - User email address

+##### PUT /users/:uid

+Update a user's info.

+The `:uid` is the user's user ID.

+Parameters:
+- fname - Set this to adjust the user first name
+- linit - Set this to change the user's last initial
+- email - Set this to change the user's email address
+##### GET /users/:type/:identifier

+Returns a single user by either email or user id.

+Possible `:type` fields:
+- id - User ID
+- email - User email

+The `:identifier` is the email or user id of the user.

 #### Check-ins